High stakes for Trump, Biden heading into final debate

 After posting the video, Trump tweeted: “Tonight’s anchor, Kristen Welker, is far worse! #MAGA.”

-Lemire reported from Washington.
-Barrow reported from Atlanta.
-Additional reporting by Will Weissert in Wilmington, Delaware, Alexandra Jaffe and Zeke Miller in Washington and Aamer Madhani in Chicago.
+Lemire reported from Washington, Weissert from Wilmington, Delaware.
+Additional reporting from Steve Peoples in Nashville, Bill Barrow in Atlanta, Alexandra Jaffe and Zeke Miller in Washington and Aamer Madhani in Chicago.

 Associated Press